-Our Python3 script (\texttt{payload-patcher.py}) binary patches a BCTRL using STM8 assembly code.
-During this process, the user can include up to \caps\ new capabilities unavailable in the stock BCTRL firmware in the patch.
-We devised these capabilities thanks to our extensive RE of the BCTRL firmware.
-The script writes the STM8 assembly code for unused parts of the firmware and then updates the firmware CRC.
-The resulting binary can be flashed over BLE on the BCTRL of a M365 or ES3 e-scooter.
-We developed \emph{\caps} capabilities that now we describe.
+The toolkit includes \texttt{payload-patcher.py}, a Python 3 script to binary patch a BCTRL firmware using STM8 assembly code as its input.
+Our script patches a vanilla BCTRL firmware, updating its CRC (used for integrity protection), and outputs a binary BCTRL file that can be flashed over BLE.
+Moreover, \texttt{payload-patcher.py} offers an interactive shell to craft malicious BCTRL firmware.
+The user must select one of our \attacks\ attacks and a supported e-scooter model (i.e., M365, Pro, Essential, Pro2, and Mi3).
+We support models \emph{outside} of the M365 and Mi3 because they share the same BCTRL firmware and internal architecture, so our malicious BCTRL and rogue firmware update remain effective.

-\textbf{DFU: Disable Firmware Updates}.
-DFU disables firmware updates on the BCTRL.
-We introduce a new \texttt{canFwUpdate} flag (address 0x04CB), set to \texttt{False} by default.
-We rewrite the \texttt{HandleUART()} function (address 0x94C5) to accept or reject firmware update packets (starting with 0x07, 0x08, 0x09, or 0x0A), depending on \texttt{canFwUpdate}.
-This flag is set to \texttt{True} only when the BCTRL receives our new unlock packet (starting with 0xEE and followed by the correct unlock code).
-For example, in \aubra, the user retrieves the unique unlock code by paying a ransom and utilizes it to enable firmware updates on the BCTRL.
+The binary patcher includes \emph{\caps\ capabilities (C1--C11)} that can be toggled and combined to test the \aname\ attacks or create new attacks. \begin{itemize} \item[C1:] \emph{Disable Firmware Updates (DFU)}.
+DFU disables firmware updates on the BCTRL with a \texttt{canFwUpdate} flag (address 0x04CB) set to \texttt{false}.
+It changes the \texttt{HandleUART()} function (address 0x94C5) to accept or reject firmware update packets (starting with 0x07, 0x08, 0x09, or 0x0A), depending on \texttt{canFwUpdate}.
+This flag is set to \texttt{true} when the BCTRL receives our new unlock packet (0xEE followed by the unlock code).

-\textbf{MUB: Manage UART Bus}.
-MUB sends arbitrary packets on UART.
+\item[C2:] \emph{Manage UART Bus (MUB)}.
+MUB is used to send arbitrary UART packets on the internal bus.
+It utilizes a USART1 peripheral mapped to RAM (address 0x5230).